Interested in working at this refinery?

 The refinery facilities include two fluid catalytic cracking units, delayed coking, alkylation, a naphtha reformer and hydrodesulfurization units.
 It operates nearby terminals and storage facilities in Freeport, Jones Creek and on the San Bernard River, along with pipelines that connect these facilities to the refinery.

 The refinery produces a high percentage of gasoline, diesel and aviation fuels.
 Other products include petrochemical feedstocks, home heating oil and fuel-grade petroleum coke.
-Refined products are distributed throughout the Midwest and southeastern United States by pipeline, barge and railcar.
+Refined products are distributed throughout the Midwest and the southeastern United States by pipeline, barge and railcar.

 Clean Product Yield Capability: 86%